What Is Bolt and Its Types? | Parts of a Bolt | Types of Bolts | Types of Nuts | Types of Washers

 The head is the topmost part of a bolt.
 It serves as a gripping surface for the instrument.
 To tighten or loosen the bolt, a tool with the appropriate bit must hold the head.
 Most bolts have a head wrench-type.

 In other words, a wrenching bit should be placed around the head of the bolt.
 However, some bolts use screw-type heads where the bit is placed in the center of the head.
-Whether wrench or screw-type, all bolt heads provide a gripping surface so that the bolt can be tightened or loosened with a tool.

 #2.
 Shank

 There is a conch under the head.
 The Shank is the smooths part of a bolt that is devoid of threading.
 It is designed to prevent radial movements of the included workpiece.
-Without the leg, the bolt is more likely to be loose.
-Some workpieces produce vibrations, while others are exposed to vibrations in the environment around them.

 When the included workpiece vibrates, the bolt may loosen if it does not feature a leg.
 Lack of leg means that the bolt will fully extend from top to bottom (with the exception of the head).
 Therefore, the vibration may push the bolt backward from the included workpiece.